Lewis Morgan (footballer)

-Lewis Anthony Morgan (born 30 September 1996) is a Scottish professional footballer who plays as a winger for Major League Soccer club New York Red Bulls and the Scotland national team.
-Morgan has previously played for Celtic, St Mirren, Sunderland, and Inter Miami.
+Lewis Anthony Morgan (born 30 September 1996) is a Scottish professional footballer who plays as a forward or left winger for Major League Soccer club Toronto FC and the Scotland national team.

+Morgan has previously played for Celtic, St Mirren, Sunderland, Inter Miami, the New York Red Bulls, and San Diego FC.
 He made his first international appearance for Scotland in May 2018.

 Club career

 St Mirren

 Morgan started his career in the Rangers youth system before joining St Mirren on a two-year contract in September 2013.
 Morgan made his debut for St Mirren on 27 September 2014 in a 2–1 home defeat to Celtic in the Scottish Premiership.

 On 14 May 2015, Morgan signed a two-year extension to his contract, running until 2017.
 After breaking into the first team, Morgan signed a further one-year contract extension in August 2016, tying him to the club until 2018.

 Celtic

 2017–18

 On 5 January 2018, Morgan signed a four-and-a-half-year contract with Celtic and was immediately loaned back to St Mirren until the end of the season, helping the club to win the 2017–18 Scottish Championship and achieve promotion.